 - 1/2 teaspoon salt

-- vanilla buttercream and additional lemon slices for topping
+- topping: vanilla buttercream and additional lemon slices

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed.
-About 2-3 minutes.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed, about 2 minutes.
 Scrape down the sides and bottom of the bowl as needed.
-Add eggs and vanilla.
-Beat on medium-high speed until everything is combined, about 2 full minutes.
+Add eggs and vanilla extract, then beat on medium-high speed until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
 Set aside.

 - Spoon batter evenly into 12 cupcake liners, filling them about 2/3 full.
 Bake for about 18-22 minutes.
 A toothpick inserted in the middle will come out clean when they’re done.
 For around 30 mini cupcakes, bake for about 11-13 minutes, same oven temperature.
 Remove from the oven and allow to cool completely before frosting.
 I usually let them cool completely in the muffin pan.

 - Frost cooled cupcakes with vanilla buttercream.
 If topping with lemon zest, do so right before serving.
 There may be leftover frosting depending how much you use on each cupcake.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Vanilla buttercream can thicken and stiffen in the refrigerator overnight, so use an electric mixer on low speed to beat in an extra splash of milk.
 Decorate cupcakes before serving.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.